-This report provides a summary of the results from a method evaluation study for the determination of 2,3,7,8-substituted polychlorinated dibenzo-p-dioxins (PCDDs) and dibenzofurans (PCDFs) in human adipose tissues.
+This report provides a summary of the results from a method evaluation study for the determination of 2,3,7,8-substituted polychlorinated dibenzo-p-dioxins (PCDD) and dibenzofurans (PCDF) in human adipose tissues at the parts-per-trillion (ppt) level.
 This method evaluation is an integral part of a collaborative program between the U.S. Environmental Protection Agency's Office of Toxic Substances and the Veterans Administration to determine if significant differences exist in the 2,3,7,8-substituted PCDD and/or PCDF levels in human adipose tissues for Vietnam veterans compared to the general adult male population.
 The study design will focus on specimens within EPA's National Human Adipose Tissue Survey (NHATS) repository.
 The method evaluation described in this report was necessary to establish method performance (accuracy and precision) before proceeding with actual sample analysis.

-This method evaluation study was completed under EPA Contract No. 68-02-3938, Work Assignment 46, "Analysis for Dioxins and Furans in Human Adipose Tissue," Ms. Janet Remmers, Work Assignment Manager, and Dr. Joseph Breen, Project Officer.
+This method evaluation study was completed under EPA Contract Nos.
+68-02-4252, Work Assignment 24 and 68-02-3938, Work Assignment 46, "Analysis for Dioxins and Furans in Human Adipose Tissue," Ms. Janet Remmers, Work Assignment Manager, and Dr. Joseph Breen, Project Officer.